Akababa/fml/README.md

 # fml
-A command line app that tells a joke with a small twist
+A command line app that tells a joke with an option to edit the name of the character

 Usage: